Skyrmion Phase and Non-Fermi Liquid Behavior in Nonsymmorphic Magnetic Weyl Semimetals: Abstract

 \section{Abstract}

-We investigate the interplay between complex magnetic orders and topological electronic states in nonsymmorphic magnetic Weyl semimetals on the ReAlX family (Re is a rare earth element and X is Si or Ge).
-We construct a lattice model incorporating conduction Weyl fermions coupled to localized magnetic moments via Kondo interaction.
-By considering a multi-${\bf Q}$ cycloid magnetic configuration, which can evolve into a Skyrmion lattice under an in-plane Zeeman field, we analyze its profound impact on the band structure through magnetic Brillouin zone and band-folding.
+We investigate the interplay between complex magnetic orders and topological electronic states in nonsymmorphic magnetic Weyl semimetals of the ReAlX family (Re is a rare earth element and X is Si or Ge).
+We show that a Skyrmion lattice can fundamentally alter the behavior of Weyl fermions, driving the system into a non-Fermi liquid state and producing large, sign-tunable Hall responses.
+To this end, we construct a lattice model incorporating conduction Weyl fermions coupled to localized magnetic moments via Kondo interaction.
+Considering a multi-${\bf Q}$ cycloid magnetic configuration that evolves into a Skyrmion lattice under an in-plane Zeeman field, we analyze its profound impact on the band structure through magnetic Brillouin zone and band-folding.
 Using the Kubo formula, we calculate the conductivity tensor and examine the transport properties in the clean limit.
-Our results reveal that the Skyrmion lattice induces significant changes in electrical and Hall conductivities.
-Furthermore, the temperature-dependent resistivity deviates from the standard Fermi-liquid behavior ($\rho_{xx}\sim T^2$), showing a power-law scaling ($\rho_{xx}\sim T^\alpha$ with $\alpha$ between 3 and 5), indicative of non-Fermi liquid behavior.
-This work provides a theoretical framework connecting multi-${\bf Q}$ magnetic textures, Skyrmion physics, and anomalous transport in topological semimetals.
+Our results reveal that the Skyrmion lattice induces significant changes in both longitudinal and Hall conductivities.
+Remarkably, the temperature-dependent resistivity deviates from standard Fermi-liquid behavior ($\rho_{xx}\sim T^2$), exhibiting a non-Fermi liquid power-law scaling ($\rho_{xx}\sim T^\alpha$ with $\alpha$ between 3 and 5).
+This work provides a unified theoretical framework connecting multi-${\bf Q}$ magnetic textures, Skyrmion physics, and anomalous transport in topological semimetals, bridging the fields of topological magnetism and topological fermions.